 - Symbol of Nose: It is a sign of Nirvana.
 It means a path for reaching enlightenment through meditation.

 - Thirteen Steps: These steps are designed just above the symbols of Eyes.
-They look like the thirteen different stairs in a shape of triangle.
-As a result, the stairs stand for the thirteen different steps for reaching the enlightenment while the triangle refers to the symbol of fire.
+They look like the thirteen different stairs in the shape of a triangle.
+As a result, the stairs stand for the thirteen different steps for reaching enlightenment while the triangle refers to the symbol of fire.

-- Prayer Flags: These flags are hanged from top to bottom and cover the whole parts of Bouddhanath Stupa.
-They are of five different colors such as red, white, yellow, green and blue.
-All these different colors represent the different symbols like love and compassion, Purity and prosperity, wealth and beauty, peace and protection and knowledge and enlightenment respectively.
+- Prayer Flags: These flags are hung from top to bottom and cover the whole parts of Bouddhanath Stupa.
+They are of five different colors such as red, white, yellow, green, and blue.
+All these different colors represent different symbols like love and compassion, Purity and prosperity, wealth and beauty, peace and protection, and knowledge and enlightenment respectively.

 - Pinnacle: It is a symbol of enlightenment.